Danish Shipping Education

 DSE comprises five physical modules that integrate theoretical teaching with practical applications.

-Graduation Day is scheduled for 18 June 2027, unless otherwise stated.
+Graduation Day is scheduled for June 23rd 2028, unless otherwise stated

 Curriculum Content